Pathdreamer: A World Model for Indoor Navigation: Related Work

 \cutparagraphup \paragraph{Embodied Navigation Agents} High-quality 3D environment datasets such as Matterport3D~\cite{Matterport3D}, StreetLearn~\cite{mirowski2019streetlearn,mehta2020retouchdown}, Gibson~\cite{xiazamirhe2018gibsonenv} and Replica~\cite{replica19arxiv} have triggered intense interest in developing embodied agents that act in realistic human environments~\cite{anderson2018evaluation}.
 Tasks of interest include ObjectNav~\cite{batra2020objectnav} (navigating to an instance of a particular kind of object), and Vision-and-Language Navigation (VLN)~\cite{anderson2018vision}, in which agents must navigate according to natural language instructions.
 Variations of VLN include indoor navigation~\cite{anderson2018vision,jain2019stay,Qi_2020_CVPR,ku2020room}, street-level navigation~\cite{chen2019touchdown,mehta2020retouchdown}, vision-and-dialog navigation~\cite{nguyen2019help,thomason2020vision,hahn2020way}, VLN in continuous environments~\cite{krantz2020navgraph}, and more.
 Notwithstanding considerable exploration of pretraining strategies~\cite{lu2019vilbert,hao2020towards,majumdar2020improving,zhu2020multimodal}, data augmentation approaches~\cite{fried2018speaker,fu2020counterfactual,tan2019learning}, agent architectures and loss functions~\cite{zhu2020auxiliary,ma2019self,ma2019regretful}, existing work in this space considers only model-free approaches.
 Our aim is to unlock model-based approaches to these tasks, using a visual world model to encode prior commonsense knowledge about human environments and thereby relieve the burden on the agent to learn these regularities.
 Underscoring the potential of this direction, we note that using the ground-truth environment for planning with beam search typically improves VLN success rates on the R2R dataset by 17-19\%~\cite{fried2018speaker,tan2019learning}.

 \cutparagraphup \paragraph{Novel View Synthesis}

-Finally, we position our work in the context of novel view synthesis~\cite{flynn2016deep,kar2017learning,henzler2018single,flynn2019deepview,srinivasan2019pushing,zhou2018stereo,mildenhall2019local}.
-Many methods have been proposed to represent 3D scenes, including point cloud representations~\cite{wiles2020synsin}, layered depth images~\cite{dhamo2019peeking}, and mesh representations~\cite{shih2020photography}.
-More recently, neural radiance fields (NeRF)~\cite{mildenhall2020nerf,martinbrualla2020nerfw,yu2020pixelnerf} achieved impressive results by capturing volume density and color implicitly with a neural network.
-NeRF models can synthesize very high quality 3D scenes, but a significant drawback for our purposes is that they require a large number of input views to render a single scene (e.g., 20--62 images per scene in \cite{mildenhall2020nerf}).
-More importantly, these models are typically trained to represent a single scene, and currently do not generalize well to unseen environments.
+We position our work with respect to novel view synthesis~\cite{flynn2016deep,kar2017learning,henzler2018single,flynn2019deepview,srinivasan2019pushing,zhou2018stereo,mildenhall2019local}.
+Methods for representing 3D scenes include point cloud representations~\cite{wiles2020synsin}, layered depth images~\cite{dhamo2019peeking}, and mesh representations~\cite{shih2020photography}.
+Recently, neural radiance fields (NeRF)~\cite{mildenhall2020nerf,martinbrualla2020nerfw,yu2020pixelnerf} achieved impressive results by capturing volume density and color implicitly with a neural network.
+NeRF models synthesize very high quality 3D scenes, but a significant drawback for our purposes is that they require a large number of input views to render a single scene (e.g., 20--62 images per scene in \cite{mildenhall2020nerf}).
+More importantly, these models are typically trained to represent a single scene, and do not yet generalize well to unseen environments.
 In contrast, our problem demands generalization to unseen environments, using as little as one previous observation.

 \cutsectionup

 \cutsectiondown